Commercial efficiency

 Mr Chalot has little time for himself.
 So, even less for you.

-He receives 250 emails a day, and despite all your efforts, your opening rate is close to zero.
+He receives 250 emails a day, and despite all your efforts at "automation adapted to B2B or B2C" or "following the latest digital news", your open rate is close to nil.

 But you, you have something useful for Mr Chalot.